 SMK Action Learning Sets

-Unlocking change making leadership
+Unlocking change making leadership and campaign management

 Who is this for?

-We hope the first set will appeal to senior leaders who are new to campaigning and change making and want to understand what it means to lead a campaigning organisation, or people with some background who want to explore how to encourage their organisation into more of a campaigning or change making mode.
-Our second set is for new line managers in campaigning and change making organisations and people who are managing a campaigning workstream or team.
+Senior Leaders: This set will appeal to senior leaders who are new to campaigning and change making and want to understand what it means to lead a campaigning organisation, or people with some background who want to explore how to encourage their organisation into more of a campaigning or change making mode.

 people sitting around table drinking coffee talking smk